 When Frank's father died in 1912, Frank received 50 acres of the home farm and was to make a $100 payment from the farm to the children of his deceased sister, Samantha "Jennie" Armstrong.

 At some point, most likely in the 1890s, Frank was elected president of the annual Minard Reunion.
 A newspaper clipping from a Mt.
 Vernon newspaper shows that the reunion lasted at least for eight years, and likely more.
 As this reunion clearly pre-dates the first annual Minerd reunion in Western Pennsylvania, it is the first organized reunion known in the family, and more research is being done to learn more about its origins.
-The newspaper article from the eighth reunion, states:
+The newspaper article from the eighth reunion, states the following:

 Members of the Minard family held their eighth annual reunion Saturday afternoon at South park.
 Approximately 75 relatives were present, from Columbus, Mansfield, Mount Vernon, Johnsville, Cardington, Butler, Ashland, Danville and Howard.
 Following the picnic lunch which was served at noon, short speeches were made by Rev. E.H.
 Woodworth and Rev. H.F.
 Truxall.
 The officers for next year include F.E.
 Minard, of Butler, president; Samuel Clark, Sr., of Mount Vernon, vice president; Miss Hazel Minard, of Butler, secretary-treasurer; and Mrs. and Mrs. Samuel Clark Sr., Mr. and Mrs. Samuel Clark Jr. and Mr. and Mrs. L.A.
 Minard, of Mount Vernon, entertainment committee.
 The reunion next year will be held at Riverside Park, Mount Vernon.